Archosargus probatocephalus: Distribution and habitat

 Archosargus probatocephalus is found in the Western Atlantic Ocean where it ranges from Nova Scotia to Rio Grande do Sul in Brazil, including the Gulf of Mexico and the Caribbean Sea.
 It mainly occurs in coastal waters in the vicinity of rock pilings, jetties, mangrove roots, and piers, also in tidal creeks.
 It is euryhaline and shows a preference for brackish waters.
 It looks for warmer spots around springs and discharges of rivers and will occasionally enter freshwater in the winter.

 Biology

-Archosargus probatocephalus is an omnivore, the larger juveniles and adults are predators of blue crab (Callinectes sapidus), oysters, clams, crustaceans, and small fish with young Atlantic croakers (Micropogonias undulatus) The large flattened teeth are used to crush prey protected by shells or armor as well as to scrape barnacles off rocks and pilings.
+Archosargus probatocephalus is an omnivore: the larger juveniles and adults are predators of blue crabs (Callinectes sapidus), other crustaceans, shellfish and small fish such as juvenile Atlantic croakers (Micropogonias undulatus), with vegetable matter occasionally taken.
+The large flattened teeth are used to crush prey protected by shells or armor as well as to pry barnacles off rocks, pilings, jetties and hard reefs.
 Juveniles feed on zooplankton, polychaetes, and chironomid larvae.

 Populations of this fish in the Atlantic waters off the southern United States spawn mainly in the early spring.
 However, pelagic larvae have been observed in late winter and spring in the Gulf of Mexico.
 Adults move further offshore to spawn, going back to coastal waters and estuaries.
 The juveniles are most numerous in seagrass beds and over mud substrates, and once they grow to a length of around 50 mm, they leave the seagrass beds and aggregate with the adults.